open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 while especially dangerous tasks might require a greater gift.
 Creatures rarely accept tasks that seem suicidal.

-After the creature completes the task, or when the agreed-­upon duration of service expires, the creature returns to its home plane after reporting back to you, if appropriate to the task and if possible.
+After the creature completes the task, or when the agreed upon duration of service expires, the creature returns to its home plane after reporting back to you, if appropriate to the task and if possible.